Biden takes hit for Maui wildfire response

 President Biden is facing mounting criticism over his response to the catastrophic wildfires in Maui, with former President Trump and other critics keeping the airwaves full of attacks over how he has handled the situation.

-The president ran as the empathetic politician who shines in times of crisis but his reaction to Maui has left political watchers wondering where that Joe Biden has gone.
-Biden’s “no comment” response about the rising death toll in Maui on Sunday has distracted from federal relief efforts he has directed, including the dispatch of federal responders on the ground and the approval of a disaster declaration over the deadly fires.
+The president ran as the empathetic politician who shines in times of crisis, but his reaction to Maui has left political watchers wondering where that Biden has gone.
+Biden’s “no comment” response Sunday about the rising death toll in Maui has distracted from federal relief efforts he has directed, including the dispatch of federal responders on the ground and the approval of a disaster declaration over the deadly fires.

-After briefly speaking about them Thursday, Biden waited four days to address the fires until Tuesday when he called them “devastating.”
-He said he and first lady Jill Biden would visit the area “as soon as we can,” before he pivoted to prepared remarks about the Inflation Reduction Act on a pre-planned trip to Wisconsin to tout his economic accomplishments.
+After briefly speaking about the topic Thursday, Biden waited four days to address the fires until Tuesday when he called them “devastating.”
+The president said he and first lady Jill Biden would visit the area “as soon as we can,” before he pivoted to prepared remarks about the Inflation Reduction Act on a preplanned trip to Wisconsin to tout his economic accomplishments.

-The White House has largely blown off criticism over the president being on vacation in Rehoboth, Del., this past weekend during the crisis, in which many Hawaiians have also criticized the government response on the ground.
+The White House has largely blown off criticism over the president being on vacation in Rehoboth, Del., this past weekend during the crisis; many Hawaiians have also criticized the government response on the ground.

-Press secretary Karine Jean-Pierre on Monday was pressed on whether the American people should see the president working the phone rather than spending time on the beach, in which she responded that “what matters” is the personnel on the ground.
+White House press secretary Karine Jean-Pierre was pressed Monday on whether the American people should see the president working the phone rather than spending time on the beach, in which she responded that “what matters” is the personnel on the ground.

 “Imagine being a mom or dad wondering where your child is, imagine being a husband or wife, a mother or father.
 It’s really tough stuff,” he said in Wisconsin.